-OFFSHORE ENERGY (2019)
+OFFSHORE ENERGY (2021)

-The Bureau of Ocean Energy Management (BOEM) has leased 13 sites in the Atlantic Ocean for offshore energy facilities.
+The Bureau of Ocean Energy Management (BOEM) has designated seventeen lease areas, with six lease areas located offshore of New Jersey.
 Further leasing is underway for sand and gravel extraction, offshore aquaculture and other uses.
 These processes could be significantly improved, especially with regard to effectively engaging fishing communities and considering the needs of the commercial fishing industry.

-New Jersey Farm Bureau supports the development of a regionally-based, collaborative research and monitoring program to share accurate scientific information addressing the potential impacts of offshore development on fisheries.
+New Jersey Farm Bureau supports the development of a regionally based, collaborative research and monitoring program to share accurate scientific information addressing the potential impacts of offshore development on fisheries.
 This should include identifying the monitoring, research and funding needs, as prioritized by the fishing industry.
 This program should also include the development of channels for collaboration on all phases of offshore development (planning, assessment, construction, operations and mitigation of fisheries impacts).